avinetworks/avi-puppet/README.md

 ##Reference

-The documentation about available objects and attributes is available at - <LINK_FOR_DOCUMENTATION>
+The documentation about available objects and attributes is available at - [Avi Controller API Guide] (http://avinetworks.com/customerportal)

 ##Limitations